rust-embedded/discovery-mb2/mdbook/src/04-meet-your-hardware/microbit-v2.md

 - The `A0` is the build code, indicating the hardware version (`A`) as well as the product configuration (`0`)
 - The `2024AL` is a tracking code, hence it might differ on your chip

-The product specification does of course contain a lot more useful information about the chip, for example that it is based on an ARM® Cortex™-M4 32-bit processor.
+The product specification does of course contain a lot more useful information about the chip: for example, that the chip is an ARM® Cortex™-M4 32-bit processor.

 ## Arm?
 Cortex-M4?